 Changes in the net metering law postponed until 2025The new Dutch government has announced its plans concerning net metering for households with solar panels.
 In the original proposals, net metering was gradually going to be phased out from 2023, but in the new plans net metering will remain intact until 2025.
 What does this mean for you?
+Update February 2023: the new law has been approved by the lower house!

 On the 20th of May 2022 the new cabinet minister for Economic Affairs and Climate sent a letter to parliament outlining his plans with regards to the development of solar energy in the Netherlands.
 The letter details the government’s intention to change the existing proposals concerning the gradual phase out of the net metering system for households.
 Instead of starting in 2023 to decrease the percentage of feed-in electricity that we can subtract from our electricity consumption, the new starting date for this process has been moved to 2025.